 Most disk-based backup appliances allow copies to be moved from spinning media to magnetic tape for long-term retention.
-Magnetic tape systems are still used as backup media due to increasing tape densities and the rise of linear tape file systems.
+Magnetic tape systems are still used because of increasing tape densities and the rise of the Linear Tape File System (LTFS).

-Solid-state drives (SSDs) generally are not used for data backup because of endurance concerns.
+Solid-state drives (SSDs) are rarely used for data backup because of price and endurance concerns.
 Some storage vendors include SSDs as a caching or tiering tool for managing writes with disk-based arrays.
 Data is initially cached in flash storage and then written to disk.
 As vendors release SSDs with larger capacity than disk drives, flash drives may gain some use for backup.

 Local backup vs. offline backup for primary storage

 Modern primary storage systems have evolved to feature stronger native capabilities for data backup.
-These features include advanced RAID protection schemes, unlimited snapshots, and tools for replicating snapshots to secondary backup or even tertiary off-site backup.
+These features include advanced RAID protection schemes, unlimited snapshots and tools for replicating snapshots to secondary backup or even tertiary off-site backup.
 Despite these advances, primary storage-based backup tends to be more expensive and lacks the indexing capabilities found in traditional backup products.
-Data deduplication, for example, first appeared in EMC Data Domain backup appliances but is gradually becoming a baseline feature of branded, primary storage arrays.

 Local backups place data copies on external HDDs or magnetic tape systems, typically housed in or near an on-premises data center.
 The data is transmitted over a secure high-bandwidth network connection or corporate intranet.